An explanation of Mondrian's oeuvre by Michael Sciam

 This is an essay in between a book and a virtual exhibition.
 It consists of six plates and sixteen pages.
 The six plates can be printed and mounted on a wall to visualize an evolutionary process within Mondrian’s complete oeuvre which offers a sort of exhibition route similar to that of an actual show.

 For easier reading, it is recommended to print the plates and the pages.
-This can be easily done at any printing center.
+This can be easily done at any suitable printing center.

 Past and Present